cxcscmu/FactMM-RAG/README.md

 ```

-Using a trained retriever, follow instructions in `install_llava.sh` and also set the following environment variables
+Using a trained retriever, follow instructions in `install_llava.sh` and also set the following environment variables.

 ```bash
 export IMAGE_FOLDER="path_to_image_folder"